ailinnakaganeku/portfolio2023/README.md

 - [ ] Fix light mode colors.
 - [ ] Finish carousel of projects in Mobile screens.
 - [ ] Add my projects.
+- [ ] Add the escape key functionality to closing the modal.